sanjivakyosan/PRHP-Political-Hierarchy-Pruner-Qubit-Ready-Ethical-Emergence/README.md

 # PRHP: Political Hierarchy Pruner – Qubit-Ready Ethical Emergence

-## ⚠️ CRITICAL: PRHP IS A RED-TEAM SIMULATOR
+PRHP IS A RED-TEAM SIMULATOR

 **PRHP is an INTERNAL RED-TEAM SIMULATOR for stress testing and compliance validation.**